 Derivatives (including embedded derivatives) are initially recognised at fair value of the date a derivative contract is entered into and subsequently re-measured at their fair value.
 The method of recognising the resulting gain or loss depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.
-The Group has not designated any derivatives as hedges as at 31 December 2017 or 31 December 2016.
+The Group has not designated any derivatives as hedges as at 31 March 2018 or 31 December 2017.

-The Group has the following financial instrument - a warrant.
-The Group has not entered into contract for "other instruments" during 2017.
-The Group has no "Other Instruments" as at 31 December 2017 or 31 December 2016.
+The Group's sole financial instrument is a warrant.
+The Group has not entered into any contract for "other instruments" during 2018.
+The Group has no "other instruments" as at 31 March 2018 or 31 December 2017.